Ulsteinvik

-is a town in the municipality of Ulstein, Møre og Romsdal, Norway.
-The town is the commercial and administrative centre of Ulstein and as such, Ulsteinvik contains 74% of the municipality's population.
-The 3.93 km2 town has a population (2018) of 5,788 and a population density of 1580 PD/km2.
+is a town in Ulstein Municipality in Møre og Romsdal county, Norway.
+The town is the commercial and administrative centre of the municipality and as such, Ulsteinvik contains 74% of the municipal population.
+The 3.93 km2 town has a population (2024) of 6,208 and a population density of 1580 PD/km2.

 The town of Ulsteinvik is located on the west side of the island of Hareidlandet, about 23 km southwest of the city of Ålesund.
 Ulstein Church is located in the town, serving the population of the whole municipality.
 Ulsteinvik received town status on 1 July 2000.

 Economy

 The town is built in a natural harbour (in fact, the town's name means "Ulstein cove" or "Ulstein inlet"), and has an industry driven largely by shipbuilding, with two major shipyards: Ulstein Verft and Kleven Verft.

 The Ulstein Group includes the Ulstein Verft shipyard and a growing number of other marine-related companies, the largest of which are Ulstein Power & Control AS and Ulstein Design & Solutions AS.
 The town has dozens of other maritime-related firms of all sizes, including the global head office of Rolls-Royce plc's marine division.
 The strength of this industry through the middle of the first decade of the 21st century has led to significant expansion and new construction, both residential and commercial.

 In 2012, Ulsteinvik was the winner of the most attractive town in Norway.